-For 124I-omburtamab, mean whole-body clearance half-time was 44.98 \pm 16.29 h.
-The whole-body dose was 0.45 \pm 0.27 mGy/MBq, and the effective dose was 0.49 \pm 0.27 mSv/MBq.
-The dosimetry in normal organs (Table 2) showed that the liver received the highest dose, 1.58 \pm 1.04 mGy/MBq, followed by normal brain parenchyma, which received an average dose of 1.13 \pm 0.55 mGy/MBq.
+For 124I-Omburtamab, mean whole-body clearance half-time was 44.98±16.29 h.
+The whole-body dose was 0.45±0.27 mGy/MBq and the effective dose 0.49±0.27 mSv/MBq.
+The dosimetry in normal organs (Table 2) showed that the liver received the highest dose of 1.58±1.04 mGy/MBq, followed by normal brain parenchyma, which received an average dose of 1.13±0.55 mGy/MBq.
 The radiation dose to thyroid was low, averaging 0.58 mGy/MBq.

-The biologic half-lives and dosimetry estimates for these subcompartments derived from PET data are presented in Tables 3 and 4.
+The biological half-lives and dosimetry estimates for these sub-compartments derived from PET data are presented in Tables 3 and 4.
 The average clearance half-time for the entire CSF was 9.85 h.
-The 124I-mAb-omburtamab dose estimates to CSF in lateral ventricles were 0.620 ± 0.395 cGy/MBq, whereas those for cervical, thoracic, and lumbar regions ranged from 0.445 to 0.567 cGy/MBq.
+The 124I-mAb-Omburtamab dose estimates to CSF in lateral ventricles were 0.620±0.395 cGy/MBq, while those for cervical, thoracic, and lumbar regions ranged from 0.445-0.567 cGy/MBq.
 The CSF in ventricles received the highest radiation dose of the other spinal canal areas.
-However, the mean and median doses to the different subcompartments of the spinal canal did not significantly differ from one another.
-In 1 patient, the PET estimate was substantially higher than the mean value, attributed to slow clearance from the right lateral ventricle, which showed intense activity on the day of injection and decreased with time, though persisting partially until 48 h, resulting in an estimated dose of 2.95 cGy/MBq.
+However, the mean and median doses to the different sub-compartments of the spinal canal did not significantly differ from one another.
+In one patient, the PET estimate was substantially higher than the mean value, attributed to slow clearance from the right lateral ventricle, which showed intense activity on the day of injection and decreased with time, though persisted partially until 48 h, resulting in an estimated dose of 2.95 cGy/MBq.
 Radiation doses to other organs besides liver were generally low (Table 2).
-We recognize, however, that these organ dose estimates are based on limited time-activity data, measured at only 3 time points out to about 48 h after infusion; we therefore also analyzed these data, applying a terminal clearance biologic half-time of 57 h to the actual fits of the organ time-activity data.
-The 57-h half-time was derived from data for a separate group of patients administered 124I-omburtamab intracranially, for whom whole-body time-activity data were collected out to 6-8 d after administration.
-The number of time points (4-6) and later time (out to 6 or 8 d) provided confidence in the accuracy of the 57-h clearance half-time.
-These 124I-omburtamab time-activity data followed a monoexponential (single half-time) function.
-When this clearance half-time was applied to the fitted functions of a subset of our cohort of 131I-omburtamab patients, for whom the dosimetry is presented in Table 2, these revised absorbed-dose estimates for stomach wall, spleen, and liver were only 20%-30% greater than our original dose estimates.
-For all other organs, the difference between the original and revised absorbed-dose estimates was less than 5%.
+We recognize, however, that these organ dose estimates are based on limited time-activity data, measured at only three time points out to ~48 hours post-infusion; we therefore also analyzed these data applying a terminal clearance biological half-time of 57 hours to the actual fits of the organ time-activity data.
+The 57-hour half-time was derived from data for a separate group of patients administered 124I-Omburtamab intracranially for whom whole-body time-activity data were collected out to 6 to 8 days postadministration.
+The number of time points (4-6) and later time (out to 6 or 8 days) provided confidence in the accuracy of the 57-hour clearance half-time.
+These 124I-Omburtamab timeactivity data followed a mono-exponential (single half-time) function.
+When this clearance halftime was applied to the fitted functions of a subset of our cohort of 131I-Omburtamab patients for whom the dosimetry is presented in Table 2, these revised absorbed-dose estimates for stomach wall, spleen, and liver were only 20 to 30% greater than our original dose estimates.
+For all other organs, the difference between the original and revised absorbed-dose estimates was <5%.